 Academic Career and Research Areas

-Professor Paul’s research topics are located in the field of hadron physics and particle physics with neutrons.
-At TUM he teaches Particle and Nuclear Physics, Optics and Quantum Physics and Techniques of Detectors and Data Analysis among other topics.
+Professor Paul's research areas are hadron physics and particle physics with neutrons.
+At TUM he teaches particle and nuclear physics, optics and quantum physics as well as data analysis, among other things.

-Professor Paul (born 1957) studied physics at the University of Bonn and received his doctorate at the University of Heidelberg.
-He has worked as a scientific associate at the Max Planck Institute for Nuclear Physics in Heidelberg and as a research fellow at CERN.
-He has remained a scientific associate of CERN to the current day.
-Since 2006 he is the coordinator of the Cluster of Excellence “Origin and Structure of the Universe”.
+Professor Paul (*1957) studied physics at the University of Bonn and received his doctorate from the University of Heidelberg.
+He did research at the Max Planck Institute for Nuclear Physics in Heidelberg and was a research fellow at CERN, where he is still active as a visiting scientist.
+In addition to CERN, he also works at the Japanese research centre KEK, the MLZ in Garching and the ILL in Grenoble.
+From 2006 to 2018 he coordinated the Cluster of Excellence "Origin and Structure of the Universe" at the TUM, since 2019 he is the co-coordinator of the Cluster of Excellence ORIGINS.

 - Federal Cross of Merit (2010)